-Dr. Huang’s current research focuses on next-generation solar technologies, specifically the development of hybrid photovoltaic-thermal solar systems based on technologies of spectral splitting, emissivity control, thin-film semi-transparent solar cells, biomimetic hydrogel, nanofluids, etc., aiming at harvesting solar energy to simultaneously generate electricity and high-temperature heat energy with high efficiencies and low costs.
+Dr. Huang’s research focuses on next-generation solar technologies, specifically the development of hybrid photovoltaic-thermal solar systems based on technologies of spectral splitting, emissivity control, thin-film semi-transparent solar cells, biomimetic hydrogel, nanofluids, etc., aiming at harvesting solar energy to simultaneously generate electricity and high-temperature heat energy with high efficiencies and low costs.

 He also has an on-going interest in biomimetic transpiration cooling based on technologies of microporous materials and additive manufacturing, aiming at protecting ultra-high heat flux devices, such as electronic chips and high concentrating solar collectors, in a bionic intelligent way.